Northbridge (WA), WA

 Where is Northbridge (WA)?

-Northbridge (WA) is a suburb of Western Australia, Australia.
+Northbridge (WA) is a suburb of Western Australia, Australia, in the Perth local government area.

 What is the population of Northbridge (WA)?